veit/jupyter-tutorial/docs/productive/licensing.rst

 Licensing
 =========

-In order for others to use your software, it should be given a license that describes the terms of use.
-Otherwise, it should mostly be protected by copyright.
-Authors are those who originally contributed to the software.
-If software is to be relicensed, the consent of all authors is required.
+In order for others to use your software, it should have one or more licences that describe the terms of use.
+Otherwise, it is likely to be protected by copyright.
+Authors are those who have originally contributed to the software.
+If software is to be licensed, the consent of all those who can claim authorship is required.

 .. note::
    This does not constitute legal advice.
 If in doubt, contact a lawyer or the